-4.3.7 RMB1,000 million undated non-cumulative subordinated additional tier 1 capital securities (issued on 27 February 2020) (continued)
+4.3.6 US\$200 million undated non-cumulative subordinated additional tier 1 capital securities (issued on 23 March 2022) (continued)

-(a) Quantitative / qualitative information 31 If write-down, write-down trigger(s) (c) the amendment or alteration of the maturity of the Capital Securities or amendment or alteration of the amount of Distributions payable on the Capital Securities, or the date on which the Distributions become payable, including by suspending payment for a temporary period, or any other amendment or alteration of these Conditions.
+(a) Quantitative / qualitative information 31 If write-down, write-down trigger(s) The Capital Securities may be written off, cancelled, converted or modified, or the form of the Capital Securities may be changed, in the exercise of any Hong Kong Resolution Authority Power under the Financial Institutions (Resolution) Ordinance (Cap.
+628) of Hong Kong by the relevant Hong Kong Resolution Authority without prior notice and which may include (without limitation) and result in any of the following or some combination thereof: (a) the reduction or cancellation of all or a part of the principal amount of, or Distributions on, the Capital Securities; (b) the conversion of all or a part of the principal amount of, or Distributions on, the Capital Securities into shares or other securities or other obligations of the Issuer or another person (and the issue to or conferral on the holder of such shares, securities or obligations), including by means of an amendment, modification or variation of the terms of the Capital Securities; and (c) the amendment or alteration of the maturity of the Capital Securities or amendment or alteration of the amount of Distributions payable on the Capital Securities, or the date on which the Distributions become payable, including by suspending payment for a temporary period, or any other amendment or alteration of the terms and conditions of the Capital Securities.
 32 If write-down, full or partial Full or partial 33 If write-down, permanent or temporary Permanent 34 If temporary write-down, description of write-up mechanism N/A 35 Position in subordination hierarchy in liquidation (specify instrument type immediately senior to instrument in the insolvency creditor hierarchy of the legal entity concerned).
-Subordinate to the claims of: (i) all unsubordinated creditors of the Issuer (including its depositors); (ii) creditors in respect of Tier 2 Capital Instruments of the Issuer; and (iii) all other Subordinated Creditors of the Issuer whose claims are stated to rank senior to the Capital Securities or rank senior to the Capital Securities by operation of law or contract.
+Subordinate to the claims of: (a) all unsubordinated creditors of the Issuer (including its depositors); (b) creditors in respect of Tier 2 Capital Securities of the Issuer; and (c) all other Subordinated Creditors of the Issuer whose claims are stated to rank senior to the Capital Securities or rank senior to the Capital Securities by operation of law or contract.
 36 Non-compliant transitioned features No 37 If yes, specify non-compliant features N/A

-Regulatory treatment of capital instruments subject to transitional arrangements provided for in Schedule 4H to the Banking (Capital) Rules.
+[#] Regulatory treatment of capital instruments subject to transitional arrangements provided for in Schedule 4H to the Banking (Capital) Rules.